BUDDHA AND BUDDHISM

 Some Buddhists become monks for life, but others serve in the sangha for only short periods of time.
 The monks wear special robes and are a common sight in all Buddhist countries.

-concerning us what manner of entry we had to you, and how you turned to God
+manner of entry we had to you, and how you turned to God from idols to

-from idols to serve the living and true God, and to wait for His Son from
+serve the living and true God, and to wait for His Son from heaven,

-heaven, whom He raised from the dead, even Jesus who delivers us from
+whom He raised from the dead, even Jesus who delivers us from the wrath

 The laity also has an important role in the life of the sangha.
 Members are expected to honor Buddha, to follow basic moral rules, and to support the monks.
 They are also expected to pay special honor to images of Buddha and to objects that are associated with him.